 The Architectural Concept

 The name Jiu ke Shu (Nine Trees) aims to make a reference to the infinite.
 Nine is a number that represents infinity as nine multiplied by itself returns to nine.
 (9 x 9 = 81; 8 + 1 = 9).
 Trees make reference to their natural wood surroundings and the continuous cycle of nature through the seasons.
 This inspiration from the natural surroundings was taken further into the details of the building, The architecture is spacious and dominated by curved lines that connect back to nature.
 The floor plan is shaped like a seed and the abundant use of glass creates a sense of continuous permeability between the indoors and outdoors.

 The Lighting Design

-The building’s respect for the environment can also be seen in the systems, which ensure that energy consumption is significantly reduced. iGuzzini luminaires have been used in the great hall where Reflex recessed luminaires brightly illuminate the interweave of the ceiling beams.
-The large bas-relief that is located in the centre of this vast space is lit, homogeneously and with no shadows for its entire height, by Palco and Front Light projectors.
+The building’s respect for the environment can also be seen in the systems, which ensure that energy consumption is significantly reduced. iGuzzini luminaires have been used in the great hall where Reflex recessed luminaires brightly illuminate the interweaving of the ceiling beams.
+The large bas-relief that is located in the center of this vast space is lit, homogeneously and with no shadows for its entire height, by Palco and Front Light projectors.
 Reflex recessed luminaires also light the perimeter of the vast Grand Theatre hall, which is the largest space in the complex that can seat up to 1200 people.

 Light Up Earth recessed luminaires are used outside to create homogeneous lighting for the entire external surface of the first floor of the building, while the theatre’s upper crown is lit by Woody projectors.
-A rectangular version of Walky recessed luminaires guarantee visitors’ safety when climbing the building’s low access steps.
+A rectangular version of Walky recessed luminaires guarantees visitors’ safety when climbing the building’s low access steps.